AIMILab/Radiomics/README.md

 	**(Stage-C): Segmentation Module**

-	We used the following two different models.
+	We used the following four different models.

 	1) U-Net
 	2) Seg-Net
+        3) MultiResU-Net
+        4) Refine-Net

 	<br />

 6. ***Commands To Use Docker Files:***